chenyangkang/stemflow/docs/index.md

 We welcome pull requests.
 Contributors should follow [contributor guidelines](https://github.com/chenyangkang/stemflow/blob/main/docs/CONTRIBUTING.md).

 Application level cooperation is also welcomed.
-We recognized that stemflow may consume large computational resources especially as data volume boost in the future.
-We always welcome research collaboration of any kind.
+We recognized that stemflow may consume large computational resources especially as data volume boosts in the future.
+We always welcome research collaboration of all kinds.
 Contact me at chenyangkang24@outlook.com

 -----